NyaaCat/RPGItems-wiki/en-us/power.md

 ## Dummy

-Dummy power, not doing anything but can use to fine tune cooldown, cost logic and others.
+Power dummy do nothing but provides a bunch of universal options to help you make item logic execution clean.

 - `checkDurabilityBound` Check durability bound before trigger.
 Once durability out of bound the dummy will not be triggered.
 - `costByEnchantment`